SGTYang/Algorithms/LeetCode/Easy/Flood Fill/README.md

 To perform a flood fill, consider the starting pixel, plus any pixels connected 4-directionally to the starting pixel of the same color as the starting pixel, plus any pixels connected 4-directionally to those pixels (also with the same color), and so on.
 Replace the color of all of the aforementioned pixels with newColor.

-Return the modified image after performing the flood fill.ㅌ
+Return the modified image after performing the flood fill.